Superactivation of the Asymptotic Zero-Error Classical Capacity of a Quantum Channel: Conjugate-divisible maps

 can be viewed as a non-standard Choi-Jamio\l{}kowski matrix for $\mathcal{N}=\chan^*\circ\chan$ by identifying it with the standard Choi-Jamio\l{}kowski matrix $\tilde{\sigma}_{AA'}$ for $\mathcal{N}$ in the following way:

 \end{corollary}

-With these basic properties in hand, we are now in a position to prove a necessary condition for a matrix to be the Choi-Jamio\l{}kowski matrix of some conjugate-divisible map. \begin{proposition} The support of the Choi-Jamio\l{}kowski matrix of a conjugate-divisible map is both conjugate-symmetric and positive-semidefinite. \end{proposition} \begin{proof} To establish conjugate-symmetry, let $\mathcal{N}=\chan^*\circ\chan$ be conjugate-divisible, where $\chan:A\to B$ is CPT, and denote the (standard) Choi-Jamio\l{}kowski matrix of $\chan$ by $\rho_{AB}$.
+With these basic properties in hand, we are now in a position to prove a necessary condition for a matrix to be the Choi-Jamio\l{}kowski matrix of some conjugate-divisible map. \begin{proposition} The support of the Choi-Jamio\l{}kowski matrix of a conjugate-divisible map is positive-semidefinite (hence conjugate-symmetric). \end{proposition} \begin{IEEEproof} To establish conjugate-symmetry, let $\mathcal{N}=\chan^*\circ\chan$ be conjugate-divisible, where $\chan:A\to B$ is CPT, and denote the (standard) Choi-Jamio\l{}kowski matrix of $\chan$ by $\rho_{AB}$.
 By \cref{lem:Choi_composite}, the Choi-Jamio\l{}kowski matrix of $\mathcal{N}$ is given by

 Hence

 Since $\sigma_{AA'}$ is conjugate-symmetric, so is its support (i.e.\ the support is invariant as a subspace under the action of $\flip$).

 To establish positive-semidefiniteness, first write the eigenvectors $\ket{\varphi_k}$ of $\rho_{AB}$ in a product basis: